-Ontario is one of the highest-risk provinces for the introduction of new invasive species to Canada.
+Ontario continues to be one of the highest-risk provinces for the introduction of new invasive species to Canada.
 With an abundance of invasive species and finite resources to address the issue, allocating resources to the most strategic projects is critical to make effective progress.

-Many municipalities, organizations, conservation authorities and other partners continue to see invasive species establishing and spreading in their areas with few resources to work proactively to detect, prevent and eliminate these species prior to the requirement for long term control and management action.
+Many municipalities, Indigenous communities, conservation authorities, community organizations and other partners continue to see invasive species establishing and spreading in their areas with few resources to work proactively to detect, prevent and eliminate these species prior to the requirement for long term control and management action.

-ISAF will enable successful applicants to catalyze action on invasive species management in Ontario in 2024, while also supporting them in planning and quantifying needs to complete work in the future.
+ISAF will enable successful applicants to catalyze action on invasive species management in Ontario in 2025, while also supporting them in planning and quantifying needs to complete work in the future.

-This new program will also support goals identified in the Ontario Invasive Species Strategic Plan including:
+This program will also support goals identified in the Ontario Invasive Species Strategic Plan including: